acch/openshift-filebrowser/README.md

    -  Dockerfile path: `Dockerfile` (default)

+   -  Application name: No Application group

    -  Name: `openshift-filebrowser-git` (just an example)

    -  Ensure that `Create a Route to the Application` is selected (default)

 3. Next, select the newly created _Deployment_ and click 'Actions → Add Storage'

-   - Either choose an existing _Claim_, or 'Create new claim':
+   - Either 'Use existing claim', or 'Create new claim':

        -   Storage Class: Select your storage class